turingschool/curriculum/source/projects/jscontact.markdown

 We need to have our tests "login" to the system.
 We don't want to actually connect to the login provider, we want to mock a request/response cycle.

 Here's one way to do it.
-Create a folder @/spec/support@ if you don't have one already.
-In there create file named @omniauth.rb@.
+Create a folder `/spec/support` if you don't have one already.
+In there create file named `omniauth.rb`.
 In this file we can define methods that will be available to all specs in the test suite.
 Here's how we can fake the login:

 ```ruby
   def login_as(user)